apache/fury-site/docs/community/how_to_release.md

 [ ] All files have license headers if necessary.
 [ ] No compiled archives bundled in source archive.
 [ ] Can compile from source.
+[ ] For CI-signed artifacts, independently rebuilt every artifact on trusted hardware and confirmed byte-for-byte equality with the staged files.

 How to Build and Test, please refer to: https://github.com/apache/fory/blob/main/docs/development/index.md